 Candidate No More Hitting The Job Boards.
 Instead, They Are Googling For Jobs

 If you don’t know already but Google For Job Search is already here.
 This means that candidates can now just google for the jobs.
 For example, candidates might search “Marketing Manager jobs near me” or “Financial Analyst jobs, 33rd street, New York”.
 They would get the list of jobs and the set of filters to narrow down the search results.

-Candidates no more required to visit Job boards to search for jobs.
+Candidates are no more required to visit Job boards to search for jobs.
 They can simply google it.
 Well, Google search may also show job postings from leading job boards.
-But don’t forget, you have to pay to post jobs on these job boards.
+But don’t forget, you must pay to post jobs on these job boards.

 Company Career Page Reduces Cost Of Hire

 If you want to publish a job to a leading job board it comes at a certain cost.
-And if you want to put up a job posting on a niche job board then it comes at a higher cost.
-Considering more and more candidates are using Google for job search, you could save huge costs simply by making sure you appear in Google for job search results.
+And if you’re going to put up a job posting on a niche job board then it comes at a higher cost.
+Considering more and more candidates are using Google for job search, you could save immense costs simply by making sure you appear in Google for job search results.

 Company Career page Improves Quality Of Job Applicants

 About 80% of the job applications we receive are irrelevant.
 We also see scenarios where candidates drop out during the interview process.
 Such things happen largely because candidates do not get the right information while they are applying for the job.

 Using a dynamic company career page you can configure prescreening questions for every job.
 For example, you may want to know if a candidate is willing to work multiple shifts or if he or she is okay with frequent travel.
 How do they rate themselves on a particular skill?
 Such things could simply be mentioned in a job description.
 However, asking them as part of the prescreening QnA process holds them accountable.

 All these small steps make sure more qualified candidates apply for the job.
 Also, with prescreening questions answered you already know if it’s the right candidate for you to perceive.